frontity/step-by-step-tutorial/tutorial/part7-finishing-touches/use-the-html2react-component.md

 export default connect(Page);
 ```

-And now the links on the `About Us` page should work as expected as well.
+And now the links on the _"About Us"_ page should work as expected as well.

 See [our docs here](https://docs.frontity.org/api-reference-1/frontity-html2react) for more on the `@frontity/html2react` package.